Tyrrrz/Tyrrrz.me/src/data/blog-posts/reverse-engineering-youtube/Post.md

 Let's also look at some important optional parameters that this request can take:

 - `hl` -- name of the culture used to localize some strings.
-If not set, it defaults to culture deduced from your IP.
+If not set, it defaults to culture inferred from your IP.
 Use `hl=en` to force English language on all strings.
 - `el` -- type of YouTube page from where the request was made.
-This decides what kind of information will be available in the response, as well as if the response will contain an error.
+This decides what kind of information will be available in the response.
+In some cases, you will need to set this parameter to a certain value depending on the type of the video, in order to avoid errors.
 Defaults to `embedded`.
 - `sts` -- some kind of session identifier, used to synchronize information between requests.
 Defaults to empty.

 ### The "el" parameter

 The `el` request parameter can take multiple values and it affects what kind of data you will receive as a response.
 There are only a few that actually matter though, so I'll list them here:

-- `embedded` -- default value, YouTube uses this when requesting information for embedded videos.
-Doesn't work with videos that aren't embeddable.
-Works with age-restricted videos.
+- `embedded`, the default value.
+YouTube uses this when requesting information for embedded videos.
+Doesn't work with videos that aren't embeddable, but works with age-restricted videos.
-- `detailpage` -- alternative value, contains a bit more info.
-Works with videos that aren't embeddable.
-Does not work with age-restricted videos.
+- `detailpage`, alternative value, contains a bit more info.
+Conversely, works with videos that aren't embeddable, but doesn't work with age-restricted videos.

 YoutubeExplode uses `el=embedded` for the first query.
 If it fails because the video cannot be embedded, it then retries with `el=detailpage`.